 This insurance covers low wages and the total price of the medical treatment.
 The cost of the coverage varies on the kind of claim that has been filed, and the level of risk that an employee is under.
 For example, if a job involves a higher level of risk like death, the coverage issued will be more compared to other risks.

-Workers Compensation is similar to other insurance policies designed for employees, but the difference here is that the employer bears all the costs of purchasing the policy and paying premiums.
+A system of providing for the cost of medical care and weekly payments to injured employees or to dependants of is similar to other insurance policies designed for employees, but the difference here is that the employer bears all the costs of purchasing the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More and paying premiums.
 The payable premium also depends on factors like the experience of the employees and the number of times a claim has been filed for them in the past.

 The coverage provided by Workmen Compensation Insurance